The invention of the political cartoon

 old clothing fashions from memory as my proof.
 I am possibly more of an expert

-on Elizabethan fashion (and pretty much everything else from this period of history) than anyone else alive today and yet in this life I
+on Elizabethan fashion (and pretty much everything else from this period of history in England) than anyone else alive today and yet in this life I

 helpless when it comes to matching or mending my own socks.